Art School Confidential (comics)

 "Art School Confidential" is a four-page black-and-white comic by Daniel Clowes.
-It originally appeared in issue #7 (November 1991) of Clowes' comic book Eightball and was later reprinted in the book collections Orgy Bound and Twentieth Century Eightball.
+It originally appeared in issue #7 (November 1991) of Clowes's comic book Eightball and was later reprinted in the book collections Orgy Bound and Twentieth Century Eightball.
 It inspired the 2006 film of the same name.
-A color version of the comic was included in the published version of Clowes' original screenplay for the film.
+A color version of the comic was included in the published version of Clowes's original screenplay for the film.

-The comic is a satire of American art schools, presented in the manner of a sensationalistic exposé and ostensibly based on Clowes' own experiences at the Pratt Institute.
+The comic is a satire of American art schools, presented in the manner of a sensationalistic exposé and ostensibly based on Clowes's own experiences at the Pratt Institute.
 (The story is signed "By D. Clowes, B.F.A." and a Pratt Institute diploma appears on a wall in one panel.)